Mechanics, Materials, and Computing (MMC)

-The Mechanics, Materials and Computing (MMC) group conducts research focused on the scientific understanding and practical application of the emergent complex behavior of materials.
-Using computer simulation techniques, MMC researchers analyze the deformation, flow and failure of both natural and engineered materials.
-Using advanced modeling and large-scale computer simulation techniques, current research focuses on:
+The Mechanics, Materials, and Computing (MMC) group conducts research focused on the scientific understanding and practical application of the emergent complex behavior of materials, on composite materials, and structural health monitoring.
+MMC researchers analyze the deformation, flow, and failure of both natural and engineered materials.
+They also study the performance and response of materials and structural systems.
+Using advanced modeling, large-scale computer simulation techniques, and field measurements, current research includes:

 - Mechanics of crystalline, granular and amorphous materials